JPedroPy/Data_Analysis_Wine_Quality/ReadMe.md

 - **Sulphates**: Between 0.360 and 0.900
 - **Free Sulfur Dioxide**: Between 20 and 64

-The critical parameter is density, as it has the narrowest range of values `(0.989 to 0.992)`.
+The `critical` parameter is `density`, as it has the `narrowest` range of values `(0.989 to 0.992)`.
 Therefore, it requires the highest precision in order to cover the range effectively.
 Consequently, producing wines with these parameters above will likely result in a delightful wine to enjoy.